 Looking for digital writing activities for distance learning?
+Maybe creative writing distance learning activities?
 You do NOT need to overwhelm yourself or students.
 With these ten distance learning writing activities, you can meet standards and fairly assess students.

 We still need to meet standards while accommodating for students learning at home.
 I’m sensitive to students who might not have an adult who can help or have a quiet place to work.
 When I assign writing activities, I need flexibility.